 Unfortunately, nothing lasts forever.

-Beyond my own innocent thought processes, I didn't realise the relationship between her and mum & dad became increasingly strained.
+Beyond my own innocent thought processes, I didn't realize the relationship between her and mum & dad became increasingly strained.
 It got to the point I was no longer allowed to visit anymore.

-Saturdays turned into a day I dreaded, unable to do what I loved.
+Saturdays turned into a day I dreaded, unable to do what I loved doing.

-Years passed, I received news that brought a song back into my heart.
+Years passed, I received that brought a song back into my heart.

 Again I'd get to see Nanny.